 - An applicant must reside in the State of California.

-- An applicant must self-identify as a woman.
+- An applicant must identify as a woman.

 - Full program participation, which entails attendance at all 12 full-day training sessions throughout the 6 months, completing a capstone project, and reading and responding to frequent communications from Emerge California.

 - Residence in the cohort region to which the applicant is applying.
 Read about our “Cohort Regions” here.

 - Track record of values-driven leadership.